 - The student is placed on "Participation Probation" for the remainder of his/her enrollment. - Immediate suspension for 25% of the season's contests.
-If the season ends prior to the completion of the suspension, the suspension will carry over into the next sport/season in which the student participates, provided it is a sport in which the student has previously participated. - Forfeiture of any Team Captain honors
+If the season ends prior to the completion of the suspension, the suspension will carry over into the next sport/season.
+The sport in which the student has previously participated in will take priority over a new sport when determining suspension. - Forfeiture of any Team Captain honors for the student's high school career.